status-im/specs/docs/stable/6-payloads.md

 #### Message types

-Message types are required to decide how a particular message is encrypted and what metadata needs to be attached when passing a message to the transport layer.
+A node requires message types to decide how to encrypt a particular message and what metadata needs to be attached when passing a message to the transport layer.
 For more on this, see [3/WHISPER-USAGE](3-whisper-usage.md) and [10/WAKU-USAGE](10-waku-usage.md).

 <!-- TODO: This reference is a bit odd, considering the layer payloads should interact with is Secure Transport, and not Whisper/Waku.
 This requires more detail -->